Pet insurance with dental cover

 For example, if your cat broke a tooth in a fall from the roof, and the tooth needed to be removed as a result.

-If you’re covered for accident and illness under our Complete policy, dog and cat tooth removals should be covered as any other illness in your policy would be, as long as you’ve kept up with regular preventative care and veterinary dental appointments.
+If you’re covered for accident and illness under our Complete Care or Standard Care plans, dog and cat tooth removals should be covered as any other illness in your plan would be, as long as you’ve kept up with regular preventative care and veterinary dental appointments.

-Sometimes your pet's deciduous teeth (baby teeth) don't naturally fall out as they should and your vet might recommend that they be removed as a preventative measure against plaque build-up and other problems.
-However, having them removed won’t be covered by your pet insurance unless the problems have been caused by an illness.
+Sometimes your pet's deciduous teeth (baby teeth) don't naturally fall out as they should, and your vet might recommend that they be removed as a preventative measure against plaque build-up and other problems.
+However, having them removed won’t be covered by your pet insurance unless an illness has caused the problems.

 How do I make a claim on dental cover?